keras-team/keras/docs/templates/applications.md

 Inception-ResNet V2 model, with weights pre-trained on ImageNet.

-This model is available for both the Theano and TensorFlow backend, and can be built both with `channels_first` data format (channels, height, width) or `channels_last` data format (height, width, channels).
+This model is available for both the Theano and TensorFlow backend (but not CNTK), and can be built both with `channels_first` data format (channels, height, width) or `channels_last` data format (height, width, channels).

 The default input size for this model is 299x299.